Never Miss a Chance to Do the Most Good

 Summer Camps

-Interactive Summer Day Camps in music and art will include keyboard, guitar, choir, and drums, as well as various art mediums such as painting, drawing, polymer clay, and mixed media.
-Camps will be one week long, June 24–28, Monday-Friday from 9:00am–12:00pm and will be packed with valuable lessons taught by local musicians, artists, and educators.
+Interactive Summer Day Camps in music and art will include keyboard, guitar, voice, and drums, as well as an art class in art journals and mixed media.
+Camps are scheduled for June 24–28, Monday-Friday from 9:30am–12:00pm and will be packed with valuable lessons taught by our incredible music instructors and artists.
 On the last day of each camp, from 11:30am–12:00pm, parents will be invited to a concert or art exhibit to see what their students have been creating and practicing.

 Registration opportunities